Monkey-Drainer/Monkey-Drainer/README.md

 # FREE! ` [Monkey Drainer Full Source Code Leaked] `
- ### 📩**Click here[cointelegraph](https://cointelegraph.com/news/phishing-scammer-monkey-drainer-has-pilfered-as-much-as-1m-in-ethereum) to read the artical about monkey drainer on cointelegraph.**
+ ### 📩**Click here [cointelegraph](https://cointelegraph.com/news/phishing-scammer-monkey-drainer-has-pilfered-as-much-as-1m-in-ethereum) to read the artical about monkey drainer on cointelegraph.**
 ---
 ## 🔥 How to setup- extract the file with winrar and read the guide inside the folder.